Apple AirPods review

 The world seems to agree too, with a report showing that mere weeks after launch that the time of the AirPods' launch saw the largest single day of headphone sales in 2016, beating Black Friday.

 Of course, the first thing everybody asks about when they see the AirPods is the fit: do they actually stay in your ears?
-After all, the prospect of one dropping out and landing in the gutter is disheartening given that Apple plans to charge £65 for a replacement bud.
+After all, the prospect of one dropping out and landing in the gutter is disheartening given that Apple charges £65 for a replacement bud.

 Read next: Best running & sport headphones